max-mapper/art-of-node/readme.md

 Note: If you don't know what these things mean then you will likely have an easier time learning node, since unlearning things is just as much work as learning things.

 Node uses threads internally to make things fast but doesn't expose them to the user.
 If you are a technical user wondering why node is designed this way then you should 100% read about [the design of libuv](http://nikhilm.github.com/uvbook/), the C++ I/O layer that node is built on top of.

-## Real-time apps

-TODO - this section will have a non-contrived, functioning application with a web UI whose architecture will be dissected and discussed.

 ## License